Pennsylvania Department of Corrections

 All visitor vehicles are subject to search.

-At the time of arrival and departure, the visitor may exchange a brief hug with their incarcerated loved one.
-There shall be no excessive displays of affection.
-Due to COVID-19 mitigation requirements, kissing is not permitted at this time.
+At the time of arrival and departure, the visitor may exchange a brief hug and kiss with their loved one.
+There will be no excessive displays of affection.

-Many facilities allow visitors to purchase tokens or tickets to get pictures taken during visits.
+Many facilities allow visitors to buy tickets to get pictures taken during visits.
 Check with your facility in advance for availability.

 There is no waiting area, so do not bring someone who cannot visit if they are intending to wait for you at the facility.
-Anyone who is not visiting shall be required to exit the facility grounds.
+Anyone who is not visiting must exit the facility grounds.

 Before visiting, please ensure you are on your loved one's visitor list.
 Facility staff cannot tell you if you are on the list.

-Special visits can be pre-arranged for persons who are not on an approved visitor list or who have traveled a substantial distance to see a seriously ill or injured inmate.
+Special visits can be arranged for people who are not on an approved visitor list or who have traveled a great distance to see a seriously ill or injured inmate.
 Special visits must be arranged by the inmate and approved by the facility manager.

 Approved photo IDs

-• Driver's license or ID card issued by a state or outlying possession of the United States provided it contains a photograph or information such as name, date of birth, sex, height, eye color, and address
+• Driver's license or ID card issued by a state or outlying possession of the United States.
+It must contain a photograph or information such as name, date of birth, sex, height, eye color, and address

-• ID card issued by a federal, state, or local government agencies or entities provided it contains a photograph or information such as name, date of birth, sex, height, eye color, and address
+• ID card issued by a federal, state, or local government agency or entity.
+It must contain a photograph or information such as name, date of birth, sex, height, eye color, and address

 • School ID, with photograph